mssola/terraform/README.md

     images with the appropriate services running, so make sure this variable matches the image you use for your VMs.

+  * `workers_memory`

+    The amount of memory to be assigned to "workers".
+We account for workers the master and the minion nodes of Kubernetes.
+It defaults to 512MB.

 Please take a look at the `*.profile` files for more variables used in our templates.